gabertooth/pdsnd_github/README.md

  ### 11/25/2020
 Include the date you created this project and README file.

 ### Project 1: GIT 101
 Replace the Project Title

 ### This project shows the ins and outs of git.
-We start with simple repo creation and updating the repo to connect to github to doing merges and code rebases.
+We start with simple repo creation and updating the repo to connect to Github to doing merges and code rebases.
+Project 1 of 4 for Nano Degree.
 Describe what your project is about and what it does

 ### https://github.com/gabertooth/pdsnd_github